timmc/commapps/ansible/README.md

-# Ansible config for Parsnips
+# Ansible config for Appux

-Configuration management for Parsnips servers using Ansible.
+Configuration management for Appux servers using Ansible.

 ## Requirements